On the Real Watership Down

 A rabbit’s eye view of Newtown Common woodland, east of Well Street.

-The exact route taken by the rabbits across Newtown Common isn’t clear, even with the assistance of the aerial views provided by online mapping software.
-To emerge close to Cowslip’s Warren, the Sandleford rabbits found their way onto a gravel track.
-What isn’t stated is that they would have also needed to cross the remote lane between Adbury and Burghclere.
-It is here that things become a little messy.
-Certainly, this portion of the story represents an example of where Adams’ landscape is different to what we see in the 21st century.
-Since World War II, this area has been the subject of significant changes in the landscape.
+The exact route taken by the rabbits across Newtown Common isn’t clear but their journey would have necessitated crossing two lanes: Adbury Holt and the eastern end of Ox Drove.
+Since World War II, both have witnessed significant changes.
 A fair number of houses have been constructed along Adbury Holt, and this lane has become the north-west boundary, together with Ox Drove in the south-east, of the now deeply wooded Herbert Plantation.